 Luna Lapin and Chums

 These pages are for Luna Lapin, her chums and other characters designed by Sarah Peel at Cool Crafting in Kendal.
-Currently there are four lovely books which contain lovely stories (written by daughter Grace) and patterns for most of the characters, with patterns for an extensive wardrobe of exquisite clothes that can be adapted and shared between the chums.
+There are now five wonderful books which contain lovely stories (written by daughter Grace) about each of the characters.
+As well all the patterns for most of the characters and exquisite wardrobe items that can be adapted and shared between the chums.

 There should be a HIGHLY ADDICTIVE warning on the CoolCrafting website...
 Once started it is very difficult not to make more than one character, and it is impossible not to make the lovely costumes.
 This can be done from one's own extensive stash, but Sarah Peel is a very clever woman who knows her market!.
 Every year she creates special surprise boxes containing superb fabric and haberdashery to make exceptional costumes and more characters...
 My cupboard of opportunities now has many items just waiting to reach the sewing table...
 Scroll down to see each of the Chums and their wardrobes...

-In July 2024 I did a massive CoolCrafting inspired stitchathon to make a start on some of the boxes and kits that have been lurking in the cupboard.
-With two new chums and six outfits completed, here they all are dressed up and ready to go the Rabbitty Summer Ball:
+I made my first purchase for Luna in 2020, but I didn't actually make her until 2022.
+More purchases followed...
+Erik and Clementine came along in 2023.
+By July 2024 it became necessary to start a massive CoolCrafting stitchathon to work through some of the boxes and kits that were lurking in the cupboard.
+Two new chums and six outfits were completed, here they all are dressed up and ready to go the Rabbitty Summer Ball:

 |